Chapter 19.142

 “Appeal” means a request for a review of the interpretation of any provision of this chapter or a request for a variance.

 “Area of special flood hazard” means the land in the floodplain within a community subject to a one percent or greater chance of flooding in any given year.
-Designation on maps always includes the letters A or V.
+Designation on maps always includes the letter A or V.

 “Base flood” means the flood having a one percent chance of being equaled or exceeded in any given year (also referred to as the “100-year flood”).
-Designated on flood insurance rate maps by the letters A or V.
+Designated on flood insurance rate maps by the letter A or V.

 “Basement” means any area of the building having its floor sub-grade (below ground level) on all sides.